Cub Scout Buddy System Check

 The Cub Scout buddy system helps keep our kids safe.
 Try this fun buddy check method to make sure the Scouts are sticking with their buddy.

-Keeping our boys safe is the top priority of the Boy Scouts of America.
-That's why the Boy Scouts of America has developed the “Sweet Sixteen” of BSA safety procedures to help ensure that our Scouts are safe.
+Keeping our children safe is the top priority of the Boy Scouts of America.
+That’s why the Boy Scouts of America has developed the “Sweet Sixteen” of BSA safety procedures to help ensure that our Scouts are safe.

 The Sweet Sixteen points apply to all Scouting activities–especially physical activities.
 They are included in the Guide to Safe Scouting.

 One of the most important points of the Sweet Sixteen is the buddy system.
 When participating in an outdoor activity, Scouts should have a buddy.
-They should know where that buddy is at all times, and they should never go anywhere without their buddy
+They should know where that buddy is at all times, and they should never go anywhere without their buddy.

-Before you start your hike, have the Scouts pick their buddyNumber each pair of boys, and explain how the buddy check works.
-When you call out, “Buddy check!,” the Scouts will make sure they are standing next to their buddy, and they'll start counting off
+Before you start your hike, have the Scouts pick their buddy.
+Number each pair of Cub Scouts, and explain how the buddy check works.
+When you call out, “Buddy check!,” the Scouts will make sure they are standing next to their buddy, and they’ll start counting off.

 Tell them that they are only to say their number if their buddy is with them.